EMS-100 - EMS Foundations - Robin Click

 Course Description

 I will introduce you to anatomy and physiology as it relates to common medical emergencies and treatments.
 This fundamental understanding of the human body will help you prepare for your EMT program even if you have no background in science.
-More specifically, we will cover the following eight topics:
+More specifically, we will cover the following topics:

 1. Introduction to EMS